Brand visuals, watermarks and images

 • Upload a logo — a PNG with a transparent background looks best.

-The watermark is stamped on the bottom-right corner of generated images.
-Set a default per brand, override it per post, and configure Autopilot's separately.
+The watermark is stamped on the bottom-right corner of any image — generated, uploaded or found.
+Uploaded and found images are stamped on a copy, so toggling the watermark off restores the original un-stamped picture.
+Set a default per brand at Brand → Brand settings → Social → Default watermark (that field picks straight from your image library), override it per post, and configure Autopilot's separately.
 If stamping ever fails, the post ships with the clean image — a missing logo never blocks a post.

 Alt text